Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 - Yalıkavak Marina — the approach from above with the mountains in the background.

-- Gümüşlük — small bay with sunken ruins, best visited at midday when the sun is at its lowest angle.
+- Gümüşlük — a small bay with sunken ruins, best visited at midday when the sun is at its lowest angle.

-- Türkbükü Bay — Luxury hotels and yachts from a bird's-eye view, sunset light optimal.
+- Türkbükü Bay — luxury hotels and yachts from a bird's-eye view, sunset light optimal.

 Weather, travel time & arrival